nlpub/russe-wsi-kit/README.md

 ### 2. Perform word sense induction based on the test data

-Apply the model you developed on the trainig dataset to the test data from the mentioned above CSV files.
-Namely, your goal is to fill the column ``predict_sense_id`` in each file with an integer identifier of a word sense which correspond to the given context.
-This procedure is exactly the same as for the train dataset (see the instructions for the train dataset for more details).
+Apply the model you developed on the training dataset to the test data from the mentioned above CSV files.
+Namely, your goal is to fill the column ``predict_sense_id`` in each file with an integer identifier of a word sense which corresponds to the given context.
+This procedure is exactly the same as for the training dataset (see the instructions for the training dataset for more details).
 In brief: you can assign sense identifiers from ANY sense inventory to the contexts.
 They should not match certain gold standard inventory (we do not provide any test sense inventory).
 The contexts (sentences) which share the same meaning should have the same ``predict_sense_id``.
 The context with use different meanings of the target word, e.g. ``bank (area)`` vs ``bank (company)`` should have different sense identifiers.

 In the end, you need to apply your models to the three mentioned above datasets and generate three ``test.csv`` files corresponding to your solutions of these datasets.
 You can use different models to solve different datasets.